Close Menu

 CDs are considered low-risk investments because they are insured by the FDIC up to applicable limits, making them a safe option for preserving capital.
 However, the trade-off for this safety is reduced liquidity; withdrawing funds before maturity usually results in penalties.
 This means CDs are best suited for funds that you do not need immediate access to.

-Moreover, there are various types of CDs available to cater to different financial needs.
+There are various types of CDs available to cater to different financial needs.
 For example, a bump-up CD allows the investor to request a higher interest rate if rates rise during the term, while a liquid CD permits limited withdrawals without penalties.
 These options provide flexibility for investors who may want to balance safety with potential growth and access to their funds.

 When Does a CD Make Sense for Your Savings?